carini599/Airbnb_Seattle_Carina_Breu/README.md

 ## Results <a name="results"></a>

-The results of my analysis are summarized on my personal blog on https://breuerei.de/?p=622
+The results of my analysis are summarized on my personal blog on [breuerei.de](https://breuerei.de/?p=622).

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>

 I have to thank Airbnb a lot for sharing this insightful dataset.
-Licensing Information can be found on Kaggle over the link https://www.kaggle.com/datasets/airbnb/seattle/data.
+Licensing Information can be found on Kaggle over the [link](https://www.kaggle.com/datasets/airbnb/seattle/data).
 The rest of the code is written by myself and you can feel free to use it.